elastic/detection-rules/hunting/linux/docs/defense_evasion_via_multi_dot_process_execution.md

 ## Notes

 - This query identifies processes with executables containing three or more consecutive dots in their names.
-- While this query might not be noisy, it may be better suited as a detection rule.
 - The process count threshold of <= 10 can be adjusted based on the environment's baseline activity.
 ## MITRE ATT&CK Techniques